Agents of S.H.I.E.L.D.: Practical effects

 The series' props department is led by Scott Bauer.
-The pilot introduces the Incapacitating Cartridge Emitting Railgun, or ICER, tranquilizer weapons often used by the agents, with Joss Whedon having Bauer design "sci-fi"-looking guns, including a large rifle-like weapon.
-The series' further portrayal of the ICERs was more subtle, with Bauer using airsoft guns that are safe to shoot others with over a small distance.
-ICER-specific muzzle flashes are then added by the visual effects department.
-Bauer reused the ICER rifle prop when making Mack's "Shotgun Ax", which appears in later seasons.
+The pilot introduces the Incapacitating Cartridge Emitting Railgun, or I.C.E.R., tranquilizer weapons often used by the agents, with Joss Whedon having Bauer design "sci-fi"-looking guns, including a large rifle-like weapon.
+The series' further portrayal of the I.C.E.R.s was more subtle, with Bauer using airsoft guns that are safe to shoot others with over a small distance.
+I.C.E.R.-specific muzzle flashes are then added by the visual effects department.
+Bauer reused the I.C.E.R. rifle prop when making Mack's "Shotgun Ax", which appears in later seasons.
 The terrigen crystals that unlock Inhuman abilities in the series are 3D-printed from solid resin and then altered with extra details.
-Additional practical effects and props are created by Legacy Effects, who also work on the MCU films, notably creating Daisy Johnson's gauntlets for the third season.
+Additional practical effects and props were created by Legacy Effects, which also works on the MCU films, notably creating Daisy Johnson's gauntlets for the third season.
 Prosthetic makeup for the series is designed in conjunction with Glenn Hetrick of Optic Nerve Studios.
 Hetrick began work on the series with the second season, to create Raina's Inhuman look, and returned for the third season to design and create the more unusual-looking Inhumans such as Lash.